echomesh/echomesh/legacy/false-dependencies.md

+# 📘 Field Guide to Sub-Zero Operations
+## `false-dependencies.md`

+> "Most legacy systems don't fail because they're broken — they fail because someone believes in something that isn’t real anymore."
+> – *Field Guide to Sub-Zero Operations*

+---

+## 🔍 What Is a False Dependency?

+A **false dependency** is any system link, process, or service that appears essential but is:
+- No longer in active use
+- Based on outdated routing logic
+- Depended on only due to **incomplete understanding**

+These dependencies linger like ghosts — haunting the mesh and clouding incident response.

+---

+## 🧠 Symptoms of False Dependencies

+- Citrix apps “needing” an old DFS path that nobody uses
+- DNS entries that resolve to decommissioned VMs
+- Authentication services checking against a legacy LDAP server “just in case”
+- Azure AD Sync jobs running against dead forests

+---

+## 🧰 Detection Methods

+- `Test-NetConnection` to validate actual signal path
+- `tracert` to determine if the node still routes
+- `netstat -ano | findstr :<port>` to check listening services
+- Presence mesh confirmation probes (coming soon via echoMesh protocol)

+---

+## 🛠️ How to Decommission Them

+1. Confirm lack of signal via active probing
+2. Check fallback mechanisms: logs, event tracing, behavior post-block
+3. Document assumed vs. actual dependencies
+4. Remove and monitor

+---

+## 🔐 echoMesh Principle

+> **No node should trust a path it hasn’t validated.**

+False dependencies are not just waste — they’re risk.
+They delay incident response, pollute trust trees, and inflate cost with phantom load.

+---

+## 🧭 Field Note

+> “The first time I deleted a legacy DNS entry from 2009, three people got scared.
+> The second time, I deleted 60, and nothing broke.”
+> – *C. Maystone, Sub-Zero Operations Log*

+---

+# The Story

 ## 📘 **Field Guide to Sub-Zero Operations**

 > *"Most legacy systems don't fail because the're broken — they fail because someone believes in something that isn’t real anymore."*